-Unsafe practice is defined as behavior or action that has the potential to cause serious harm to a patient.
+Unsafe practice is defined as behavior or action that can cause serious harm to a patient.
 This is a serious situation and goes beyond a student who might come unprepared for a particular clinical assignment.
 Examples of unsafe clinical practice include but are not limited to: